Island Colony

 No analysis available

-I looked for a 4-digit lease expiry year or renewal date such as "lease expires 2050" or "extended to 2080."
-The remarks confirm the building is leasehold, but they do not provide a specific expiration year, so this remains unknown.
+I searched for explicit wording such as "lease expires YEAR," "ground lease ends," "renewed through YEAR," or similar lease-expiry language.
+The public remarks confirm leasehold status in some listings, but they do not give a specific expiration year, so this remains unknown.

-I searched the public remarks for explicit fire/life safety approval language, such as FLSE passed, life-safety compliant, fire safety certified, or passed fire inspection, and found none.
-The remarks do reference fire sprinklers, smoke alarms, and plumbing/drain line upgrades, but those do not confirm a formal safety evaluation pass.
+I searched the remarks for explicit fire/life safety approval language such as FLSE passed, fire safety certified, or passed fire inspection, and did not find it.
+The listings do mention fire sprinklers, drain line replacement, and re-piping, which support building safety upgrades but are not the same as a documented FLSE pass.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.